About the Everest Base Camp Trek

 Phakding – 2,651 m / 8,697 ft – 4 hrs

-Due to changes in the regulations and upgrading at the domestic airport in Kathmandu, flights to Lukla will likely operate out of Manthali Airport in Ramechhap District.
+Due to changes in the regulations and upgrades at the domestic airport in Kathmandu, flights to Lukla will likely operate out of Manthali Airport in Ramechhap District in the major season time, March April and Mid September to Mid November.

-This involves a four-hour drive from Kathmandu during the night.
+This involves a four-hour drive from Kathmandu at night.
 The flight from Manthali will depart early in the morning and take 20 minutes.

 Phakding